translate-tools/linguist/docs/Development.md

 # Build from sources

-Prerequisites:
+## Prerequisites

+- AMD64 platform.
+Currently ARM platform is not tested, so build may fail there
 - UNIX-like OS
 - Installed make
 - Installed docker

-Instructions:
+If you have ARM CPU and want to build the code, you can emulate AMD64 and run build there.
+You may also try to [enable emulation](https://stackoverflow.com/questions/65612411/forcing-docker-to-use-linux-amd64-platform-by-default-on-macos) on docker level.
+If you use docker - set variable `export DOCKER_DEFAULT_PLATFORM=linux/amd64` or provide option `platform: linux/amd64` to a `docker-compose.yml` file.

+## Build

 - Create `.env` file.
 You may copy file `.env.config` and configure it with your options
-- To build all code, create packages, and check it with linter just run `make build`
+- Run `make build` to build whole project, pack it, and check it with linter
-	- If you build from a platform other than amd64, you may have problems with build a third party code.
-To resolve a problem, you have to build code in environment that are compatible with amd64.
-You may [enable emulation](https://stackoverflow.com/questions/65612411/forcing-docker-to-use-linux-amd64-platform-by-default-on-macos), if you use docker - set variable `export DOCKER_DEFAULT_PLATFORM=linux/amd64` or provide option `platform: linux/amd64` to a `docker-compose.yml` file
+- Artifacts will be placed in `build` directory

+## Partial build

-- To make build only for specific platform, you may run `make` with specific target like `buildFirefox`, `buildChromium`, etc (see `makefile` for details)
+To build extension only for specific browsers, you may run `make` with specific target like `buildFirefox`, `buildChromium`, etc (see `makefile` for details).
+Some of targets:
-	- You must build a third party code with `make buildThirdparty` before run specific target.
-Example: `make prepare buildThirdparty buildFirefox`
-- Artifacts is placed in `build` directory

-Available platforms:
 - firefox
 - chrome
 - chromium: special build with auto updates not from google store

+You must install dependencies and build a third party code with `make prepare buildThirdparty` before run specific target.

+Example command to build only firefox version: `make prepare buildThirdparty buildFirefox`.

 # Development